Skip to main content

 5. Confirm the target project, report, connection, or thread IDs come from CloudEval output.

-6. Check that your workflow handles auth-required, backend-unavailable, and not-found failures cleanly.
+6. Check that your workflow handles auth-required, service-unavailable, and not-found failures cleanly.

 Next step